-Miranda Kaufman’s Black Tudors was expanded on for the readers and award winning photographer Jim Grover personally thanked her for giving him such a wonderful platform to bring further publicity to his wonderful photographs depicting the lives of Caribbeans in the UK which continues to be exhibited and is now of national significance.
+Miranda Kaufman’s Black Tudors was expanded on for the readers and award winning photographer Jim Grover personally thanked her for giving him such a wonderful platform to bring further publicity to his wonderful photographs, Portrait of a Generation depicting the lives of Caribbeans in the UK which continues to be exhibited and is now of national significance.

 100 Great Black Britons Children’s Competition: She is the sponsor for some prizes and has been invited as a panel judge.

 Note this is not conclusive.
 Joy Sigaud continues to do things in other sectors relating to charities both at home and abroad.

 © Editions Media Limited